White Toenail Fungus: Early Signs, Causes & Best Treatments (2026)

 • Wear breathable shoes and moisture-wicking socks

-• Avoid walking barefoot in public showers or gyms
+• Avoid walking barefoot in public wet areas

 • Keep nails trimmed and clean